digitalrebar/provision/doc/arch/runner-state.rst

 That workflow is: `discover`->`ipmi-configure`->`virtualbox-discover`->`sledgehammer-wait` for testing some stuff in ipmi.

 When DRP is told to set a workflow on a machine, it decomposes the workflow into tasks.
-There are some special tasks ``stage:xxxx`` and ``bootenv:yyyy`` that represent stage changes in the workflow or bootenv changes in the workflow as indicated by a stage that has a different workflow from the previous one.
+There are some special tasks ``stage:xxxx`` and ``bootenv:yyyy`` that represent stage changes in the workflow or bootenv changes in the workflow as indicated by a stage that has a different bootenv from the previous one.

 In this scenario, the machine boots into sledgehammer then the runner starts and asks DRP for its tasks.
 We’ve already set the machine’s workflow to discover.
 This built that task list and set the stage and bootenv to the values specified by the first stage in the workflow. (discover and sledgehammer respectively).